Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

 - Add the garlic and cook for another minute before transferring to the slow cooker.

-- Return the pan to the heat and add the red wine and reduce by three quarters and then add to the slow cooker.
+- Return the pan to the heat, add the red wine and reduce by half and then add to the slow cooker.

 - Add the tomato puree, tinned tomatoes, thyme, beef stock and a generous pinch of sugar to the slow cooker and stir.